stoermelder/vcvrack-packone/docs/CVPam.md

 ![CV-PAM intro](./CVPam-intro.png)

-Using CV‑PAM in combination with CP‑MAP lets you synchronize parameter changes across multiple instances of the same module (or different modules).
+Using CV‑PAM in combination with CV‑MAP lets you synchronize parameter changes across multiple instances of the same module (or different modules).
 For an all‑in‑one solution you can also use [MIRROR](./Mirror.md) (since v1.6.0).

 ![CV-PAM sync](./CVPam-sync.gif)